pagerange/mysql2sqlite/README.md

 # Mysql2Sqlite

-This is a simple utility to migrate data in a MySQL database to a SQLite database.
+This is a simple PHP CLI utility to migrate data in a MySQL database to a SQLite database.
 I wrote this for myself to use in a pinch, but feel free to use it if it meets your needs.